V1G has been replaced by V2G. For fleet operators, it’s important to understand what is Vehicle-to-Grid technology and how v2g differs from v1g.

 If the V2G event is sent by the utility the day before, a smart charging software solution (such as Ampcontrol) can plan the event in advance and arrange to discharge a vehicle at the set time.

-In order to do this, the system must know that a vehicle will be plugged into a charger at the stated time.
+In order to do this, the system must know that a vehicle will be plugged into a V2G charger at the stated time.
 It also needs to know how much power the vehicle can provide to the grid while still maintaining your charging operations going without disruption.

-V2G Program Considerations & Benefits
+V2G Charger Technology Considerations & Benefits

-Additionally, the payment structure for V2G varies depending on the terms and conditions of the program.
+Additionally, the payment structure for V2G technology varies depending on the terms and conditions of the program.
 Some programs will pay you a monthly set amount for a scheduled number of V2G events, whether those events are executed or not.
 Other programs will only pay for each event that is executed.
-The type of payment conditions depend on the location of your site and the type of V2G program you enroll in.
+The type of payment conditions depends on the location of your site and the type of V2G program you enroll in.

 The main advantages of V2G smart charging are:

-• Generates additional revenue
+- Generates additional revenue

-• Reduce total cost of ownership (TCO)
+- Reduce total cost of ownership (TCO)

-• Helps to keep the utility grid operational
+- Helps to keep the utility grid operational

-• Enables you to use your vehicles as energy storage for your site.
+- Enables you to use your vehicles as energy storage for your site.

-Using V2G As On-Site Energy Storage
+Using V2G Technology As On-Site Energy Storage

-V2G smart charging allows you to use EVs for on-site energy storage.
+V2G smart charging technology allows you to use EVs for on-site energy storage.
 This can be an advantage if you have very critical building operations that take priority over your vehicle operations.

 For instance, a manufacturing plant that depends on reserve power to ensure full uninterrupted operation may benefit from V2G.
 In this case, the plant owner may be able to use the energy stored in EVs for a short period if there is a power outage, in a similar way to on-site generators.
 It may provide power for two to three hours or more, depending on the number of fleet vehicles and charging stations.